cognocoder/jet/README.md

 # jet
-Persist or retrieve a string to or from a file.
+Persist or retrieve a string over a file.